 Start tracking your cycles and symptoms.
 Get an app to help you and consider a basal body thermometer to help track your ovulation and your temperature changes throughout the month.

 Know that this will be a journey (it can take up to 18 months for your body to regulate after going off of hormonal birth control).
 But also know that you don’t have to do it alone.
 We’re here to help.
+In fact, Dr. Danielle is particularly well-suited to help you in this journey.
+Learn more about her specialities here.

 Periods can be corrected.
 PMS can be lessened or eliminated.
 But it’s time to start digging for the root cause rather than preventing your ovulation, depleting your nutrients, and possibly masking larger issues that can have longer term health effects.